chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/apps/{PHA_EMAIL}

    Get information about a given userapp bound to a record.

-     Will return :http:statuscode:`200` with information about the app on success, :http:statuscode:`404` if the app isn't actually bound to the record.

    :shortname: record_pha
    :accesscontrol: A principal in full control of the record, or any admin app.